QSBS For US Founders

 With the potential to save millions in taxes, it’s a topic that deserves careful consideration by any founder looking to maximize the value of their hard work and innovation.

-QSBS tax benefits and Examples of QSBS Tax benefits
+QSBS in Action: Examples of QSBS Tax Benefits

 Tax benefits, as enshrined in Section 1202 of the IRC, were added in 1993 to promote small businesses.
 Tax benefits have changed since then and have become more favorable over time.
 The table summarizes the tax benefits discussed earlier.